 When thinking about investment options in a custodial IRA, gold is something to consider.
 Think about this: an IRA account opened for someone who is 15 will likely be open and growing for the next 50 years!
 In that time, the world will look much different.
-It is almost impossible to predict what will happen with asset prices over a long period of time as markets ebb and flow regularly.
-How many publicly traded companies have failed in the last 50 years?
-How many companies and nations have defaulted on bond payments?
-How many market bubbles have popped, leaving destitution in their wake?
+It is almost impossible to predict what will happen with asset prices over a long period of time.
+How many companies have failed in the last 50 years?
+How many companies and nations have defaulted on debt payments?
+How many economic crises have there been, leaving destitution in their wake?

 In comparison, gold is a precious metal that has retained its value for decades and is likely to continue to do so.

 A Gold IRA might be an excellent option for those that want a sound, solid investment for a minor to hold its value no matter what the future brings.